charlyperezk/datos_sepa/README.md

 1. Clone the repository.
 2. Install the dependencies.
+3. Create the project structure executing `python src/main.py --create-dirs`
-3. Download the ZIP file from the government website and place it in the `resources/raw/compressed` folder.
+4. Download the ZIP file from the government website and place it in the `resources/raw/compressed` folder.
-4. Run the bash scripts: `bash decompress_process.sh` and `bash unify.sh`.
+5. Run the bash scripts: `bash decompress_process.sh` and `bash unify.sh`.
-5. Run the main script: `python main.py`.
+6. Run the main script: `python src/main.py` or `python src/main.py --configs comercio` or `python src/main.py --configs sucursales` or `python src/main.py --configs productos`.

 ## Implementation Details